 Of course Thaistocks.com never participates in any way, form or shape in any broker commission revenues generated by members or thaistocks.com followers!
 Giving objective viewpoints and then sharing in trading commissions is a flagrant violation in ethics. ***

-Last but not least be careful dealing with any brokers located outside of Thailand when investing in Thai shares.
-Commission rates are always higher, the executions may not be as good and some feedback in the past show that shareholder sweeteners, like free warrants or dividends may at times not be credited?
-Also, many outside Thailand brokers don't want to trade in Thai stocks and then just say its "not allowed", or recommended.
-Leaving some non-Thai investors wrongly to believe one can't invest in individual Thai stocks.
-Non-Thai's can own in their own individual names Thai shares and upon selling can repatriate their funds abroad anytime in their own name!
+Last but not least, be careful dealing with any brokers located outside of Thailand when investing in Thai shares.
+Commissions are always higher there, the executions may not be as good and some feedback in the past show that shareholder sweeteners, like free warrants or dividends may at times not be credited?
+Also, many outside Thailand brokers don't want to trade in Thai stocks and then just say its "not allowed", nor recommended.
+Leaving some non-Thai investors wrongly so to believe one can't invest in individual Thai stocks.
+Non-Thai's can own in their own individual names as NVDR's, Thai shares and upon selling can repatriate their funds abroad anytime as long as its in their own name!
 Correction/update: As of mid February 2023, there are 612 SET listed Companies and 201 MAI listed Companies.

 Best Regards,Paul A. Renaud. www.thaistocks.com

 Below are various additional important tips, with compliments from thaistocks.com as reported over the past 5 years here.

 E-mails, on line, phone calls and even faxes are the usual way you enter orders to buy/sell stocks in Thailand, like most elsewhere.
 Realize that e-mails can be unreliable as if the broker does not check constantly his/her mail box or is delayed, an e-mail may remain unread for a time or even be lost?
 At times e-mails can take longer in reaching their destinations and so the timing of these are imperfect.